Winter 2026 | Four Solo Exhibitions

 Anthony Cudahy metronome yawned

 Anthony Cudahy paints narratively elusive images of queer intimacy and tenderness within everyday life.
 His work interweaves a myriad of symbols and references ranging from queer archives, art history, mythology, print ephemera, even fragments from his own paintings.
-While these references coalesce with a logic personal and knowable to the artist alone, his open-ended narratives gesture to the gradual accumulation of meaning within the flotsam of our own lives.
+While these references coalesce with a logic personal and idiosyncratic to the artist, his open-ended narratives gesture to the gradual accumulation of meaning within the flotsam of our own lives.

 metronome yawned brings together new and recent works, with the exhibition’s starting point a selection of works on paper from a series entitled Like Night Needs Morning.
 A constellation of figures—some based on Cudahy’s close relationships, others culled from archives and images of crowds—rest, contemplate, embrace, and entangle their way through each hour of the day amidst allegorical gestures to cycles of life and death, light and dark.
 For Cudahy, painting is often a process rooted in attunement to the nuances and complexities of the everyday.